 Reference data is not joined retroactively.
 Thus, only current and future ingress data is matched and joined to the reference date set, once it has been configured and uploaded.

 Learn about Time Series Insight’s reference data model.

 Sign in to the Azure portal.

-View the explorer for your TSI environment.
+View the Explorer for your Azure Time Series Insights environment.

 Select the + Add a data set button to begin adding a new data set.

 On the New reference data set page, choose the format of the data:

 - Choose CSV for comma-delimited data.
 The first row is treated as a header row.